starknet-io/starknet-p2p-specs/p2p/starknet-p2p.md

 A response to `GetPooledTransactions` is the `PooledTransactions` message, containing the requested `Transaction` information.
 The order of the returned `Transaction` objects must be the same as the order of the requested hashes (in `GetPooledTransactions`).
-A responding node may impose a lower limit on the returned transactions, i.e. return less transactions than requested.
+A responding node may impose a lower limit on the returned transactions, i.e. return fewer transactions than requested.
 The requesting node can then request these hashes again.

 Transactions that are not in the pool, even if their hash was announced in `KnownPooledTransactions`, should not be returned.
 It is ok to return an empty list in `PooledTransactions` if none of the requested hashes is in the pool.